flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 fm.inner.prod(data, t(data), fm.bo.euclidean, fm.bo.add)
 ```

-**Apply**: a generalized form of element-wise operations and has multiple variants.
+**Apply** is a generalized form of element-wise operations and has multiple variants.

 * `fm.sapply(o, FUN)`:  a generalized element-wise unary operation whose element operator takes one element at a time from a vector or a matrix and outputs an element.
 As such, the output matrix of this function has the same shape as the input matrix.
 * `fm.mapply2(o1, o2, FUN)`: a generalized element-wise binary operation whose element operator takes an element from each vector or matrix and outputs an element.
 The output matrix of this function has the same shape as the input matrices.